 And sometimes the world around you requires easy in the times of ugly.

-But yesterday I took a little time and made this homemade “Nutella” (driven mostly by the fact that I felt guilty that I haven’t posted anything here in a long time … and we can’t have the real stuff due to my daughter’s severe nut allergies).
+But yesterday I took a little time and made this homemade “Nutella” (Irony alert.
+It was driven mostly by the fact that my son really wanted to try it and we can’t have the real stuff due to my daughter’s severe nut allergies).
 While on my no carb eating plan, I had a big dollop on a piece of toast.
 I licked the spatula multiple times and ate a spoonful of sweetened condensed milk.
 It is as delicious as I remember it.
 And then I served leftovers for dinner, had two glasses of wine, and passed out on the couch playing Words with Friends.
 My husband and I talked for a long time about some intense situations he is dealing with.
 We came up with no answers — but a lot more worry.
 I later realized that we forgot to pay an important bill.
 And my kids didn’t go to sleep until almost 9:30.
 I woke up this morning feeling anxious for no good reason.